 Clinical Efficacy

-Review of the Use of Bicarbonate in Cardiac Arrest (J Clin Med Res 2016) [MEDLINE]
+Review of the Use of Bicarbonate in Cardiac Arrest (J Clin Med Res, 2016) [MEDLINE]

 Bicarbonate Can Have Deleterious Effects During Cardiac Arrest, Including Increasing Intracellular Acidosis, Decreasing Cardiac Output, Shifting the Oxygen Dissociation Curve to the Left (with Increased Affinity of Hemoglobin for Oxygen Resulting in Decreased Oxygen Release to Tissues), Causing Hypernatremia, and Causing Hyperosmolarity